finwo/dnsman/README.md

 ### Matching

 Matching records is performed by the tailing end of the request.
-Assume requests always have a dot prepending their least signigicant section (not for txt requests, but we emulate they do to ensure consistent matching).
+Assume requests always have a dot prepending their least signigicant section.

 | Config       | Request          | Matches |
 | ------------ | ---------------- | ------- |